ProsperNdebel/simple-fullstack-app/README.md

 ### Prerequisites

-- Python 3.8 or higher
+- Python 3.8+ (Python 3.8 or higher required)
-- Node.js 14.x or higher
+- Node.js 16+ or higher
 - npm or yarn

 ### Backend Setup